About This Page

 Withdrawal symptoms can be both physical and psychological and include,

 - Insomnia and disrupted sleep patterns

 After long-term use, when you suddenly stop smoking cannabis, your body will naturally try to purge all remnants of the drug from your system, leading to withdrawal symptoms that are mildly uncomfortable However, with the correct support from a medical professional and a team of rehab specialists, you can overcome the withdrawal symptoms and detox safely.

 Coping with Cannabis Detox

-In many cases, therapy and counselling are enough to help addicts overcome their addiction but in more severe cases medically assisted detox may be necessary to reduce the withdrawal symptoms and detox safely.
-During medical detox, you will be prescribed medication that will help alleviate the withdrawal symptoms and make them more bearable.
+In many cases, therapy and counselling are enough to help addicts overcome their addiction.
+In more severe cases, medically assisted detox may be necessary to reduce the withdrawal symptoms and detox comfortably.
+During medical detox, you will be prescribed medication to help alleviate the withdrawal symptoms and make them more bearable.

 Most cannabis addiction treatment centres offer counselling, therapy and group sessions to help addicts deal with the underlying causes of their addiction.
-Once you leave the rehab facility it is usually necessary to join an outpatient support group like Marijuana Anonymous to help you sustain your rehab and prevent a relapse.
+Once you leave the rehab facility, you can join an outpatient support group like Marijuana Anonymous to help you sustain your rehab and prevent a relapse.

 The duration of cannabis detox and rehab depends on various factors, including the length of your addiction, the severity of your addiction, how much cannabis you regularly consume, and any underlying physical or mental health issues.
 Some people may need a week to detox, but others could take longer.